Plume-org/docs/source/guide/distant-interactions.html.md

 ## Entering the URL manually

-You can also make your own instance discover other blogs or accounts by entering their URL manually.
+You can also make your own instance discover other blogs, or accounts by entering their URL manually.

 The URL to enter for distant profiles is `https://your.instance/@/name@other.instance`.
 For blogs it is `https://your.instance/~/name@other.instance`